Feedback needed when clicking on Persistence wizard → configure ASP gear button

 I clicked several times on it, and the menu opened several times too.

 While fixing #15528 could also make this experience a little better, I think it would be good to have also a 'spinner' while you wait for the configuration window to open.

-#6 Updated by alant about 1 year ago
+#6 Updated by alant over 1 year ago

 - Assignee changed from alant to intrigeri

 - QA Check changed from Ready for QA to Dev Needed